DS1TPT/ABF_Lang/README.md

 - 'm' command is affected by pointer type.
 - 'p' command prints current byte value as char.
 - 'q' command cannot be used without loading a file.
+- 'r' command is similar to return.
+It executed codes in line right after the line stored in position buffer by 'y' command.
 - 't' command is used for terminating file execution without error.
 It does not return error code.
 - Any characters after 't' will be considered as remarks/comments.
-- 'v' command can only be used in file execution. 'v' executes commands at the next line.
+- 'v' executes commands at the next line.
+- 'y' command saves current BASIC style position to position buffer.
 - Nested if and loop are supported.
+- Function can be implemented in file(s) using 'j', 'r', 'y' commands.
+Please refer to Example programs.
 - When loading a file, you must put '`' before and after the directory and name of the file.
 ```
 Example: l`c:\abf\prg.abf`
 ```
 - '/' command uses the value at X as numerator, and the value at Y as denominator.
-- ';' command stops execution of the line immediately.
-Any characters after ';' and in the same line will be considered as remarks/comments.
+- Any characters after ';' and in the same line will be considered as remarks/comments.
-  - Caution: 'v' and ';' has same function internally, but since the purpose of use of the two is different, it is recommended to use them separately.
 - ':' command stores -1(0xff) if the value at X is less than the value at Y, 0 if it is equal, 1(0x01) if it is greater.
 - '{' and '}' are not commands.
 They can only be used for condition of if statement.